rgwan/ztg/TG-STRUCTURE.md

 The routing/mixing logic can create full-mesh connection between algorithm/effect inputs/outputs, by each polyphony or down mix into channel.

+The system is not limited by MIDI1.0 16-channel limitation.
+By using MIDI ports & channels, it can handle up to 16384 channels.

+Using SysEx message to remap a channel's input channel number is possible.
+For example, I can swap channel 1 and channel 2, and there's no any notiable difference by using regular MIDI message to control.

+This system have to design for full MIDI 2.0 compatible.

 Control chain
 -----------------------